skellat/skellat.github.io/README.md

 The Coyote Works
 =================

-This previously served as the tooling for ELP Television.
-With the [continuing situation in Ukraine](https://simple.wikipedia.org/wiki/2022_Russian_invasion_of_Ukraine) that effort has been suspended.
-This address reverts to being Stephen's blog for the time being.
-This can resume being the television experiment at another time.

-No, the CSS does not exactly look correct.
-I haven't figured out why yet.
-That is an ongoing project.
+This is the Jekyll tooling for the video "podcast" site.
+You're peeking behind the curtain.
+This is made normally using VS Code.

+Due to the [continuing situation in Ukraine](https://simple.wikipedia.org/wiki/2022_Russian_invasion_of_Ukraine) we are suspending operations for the time being.
+There are bigger fish to fry.
+The blog for Stephen Michael Kellat is hidden within this site as a sort of reverse trap street.

+Consult <https://erielookingproductions.info> for details on how to contact us.
+We expect to resume operating after the conclusion of the conflict, *whenever that may be*.